Thronplunder/DotA-OSC/README.md

 *Dota2PlayersLoaded*
 Is sent once, when all players are loaded into the game.
 Sent information:
 - status: a bool, that is alway true and only there, because i have to send at least one thing

-*Dota2PlayerLoaded*
+- xSize: the size of the map on the x-axis
+- ySize: the size of the map on the y-axis

+*Dota2PlayerSpawned*
 Is sent everytime a player's hero spawns for the first time in the game. usually, when the picking phase ends.
 Sent information:
 - playerID: the ID of the player, that got his hero spawned